 Initiative measures enable the people of the State of Oregon to create new laws, amend or repeal existing laws, or amend the Oregon Constitution through ballot measures to be voted on at a regular general election.
 An initiative measure becomes effective 30 days after the day on which it is enacted or approved by a majority of the voters.
 See Article IV, section 1 (4)(d), of the Oregon Constitution.
-Note, however, that election results are not certified until the 37th day after the election.
+Election results for measures are certified by the Secretary of State no later than the 30th day after the election.
 See ORS 254.555 (2).